khizerkamal/khizerkamal/README.md

 <img align="right" alt="GIF" src="code.gif" width="500" height="320" />
 - 🔭 I’m currently working as an Associate Software Engineer at Kodexo Labs.
 - 👯 I’m looking to collaborate with other developers
-- ⚡ 2023 Goals: Golang and Microservices
+- ⚡ 2024 Goals: To get better in problem solving and deep dive Full Stack Development.
 - 💬 ask me about anything, i am happy to help
 - 💼 any freelance work? do reach, email :)